Inedo/inedo-docs/Content/proget/api/universal-feed/download-file.md

 order: 7
 ---

-*Download Universal Package File* is an endpoint in [ProGet's Universal Feed API](/docs/proget/api/universal-feed) that will download a specific file within a package, so that you don't need to download the entire package.
+*Download Universal Package File* is available as an HTTP endpoint in the [Universal Feed API](/docs/proget/api/universal-feed) that will download a specific file within a package, so that you don't need to download the entire package.

 :::(Info) (🚀 Quick Example: Downloading a file from a Universal Package with Curl) This example downloads the file `log_data.bin` from version `1.2.3` of a universal package `myUniversalPackage`, in the group `MyGroup`, from the feed `myUniversalFeed`, authenticating with the API key `abc12345`: